Create the register

 program = QuantumProgram(register, drive)

-# Compiling the Program
+# Compiling the program to a device

 Local emulators run quantum simulations directly on your machine.
 They are ideal for development, testing, and small-scale quantum programs.
 QoolQit provides easy access to local emulation through the LocalEmulator class, which allows you to run quantum programs locally.